 News of the kidnap of Syrian blogger Amina Arraf - known as "a gay girl in Damascus" - has made headlines around the world, but doubts about her identity have prompted the question - does she really exist?

+The blogger - a fierce critic of the regime of President Bashar al-Assad - has amassed thousands of readers and supporters.
 When someone purporting to be her cousin posted a note on her blog on Monday saying that she had been abducted by suspected government agents in Damascus, Facebook groups sprung up calling for her release.

 But the story quickly began to unravel.